pranjaliyadav44/E-COMMERCE_salesData-Analytics/README.md

 These time-based visuals reveal patterns and seasonality — essential for sales forecasting and demand prediction.

-Predictive Insight Example:

-> If Q2 and Q4 show higher sales historically, Power BI can forecast similar future peaks in those quarters.

-Power BI Feature Used:

-Analytics Pane → Forecast Line (adds predictive trend for next periods).

-2️⃣ Discount vs. Sales Analysis
+• Discount vs. Sales Analysis

 🔹 Visual: